-American Red Maple is much hardier than other maples or many other shade trees.
+American Red Maple is much hardier than other Maples, and even many other shade trees for that matter.
 It will grow in a wide range of soils, from near-swamp conditions to dry sites.
 So whatever your soil Red Maple will thrive.
 It is resistant to insects and diseases and the strong wood will not break in storms.
 It is only occasionally eaten in winter by deer, and once grown tall will of course be out of their reach.
 It should not be planted where there are horses, as the fallen leaves are poisonous to them.

 American Red Maple is hardy in zones 4 to 9, so it grows throughout America, except for the coldest parts of North Dakota, Minnesota, Wisconsin and the tip of Florida.
 This is a tree that everyone can grow and love.